Filing period begins for November elections

 The city gave notice last week that the application period to file for a place on the November ballot has begun.

-Applications will be accepted at the Gatesville City Hall, 110 N. 8th St., Monday through Friday 8 a.m. to 5 p.m.
+Applications will be accepted at the Gatesville City Hall, 110 N. Eighth St., from 8 a.m. to 5 p.m.
+Monday through Friday.

 The two seats that are up for election in November are currently occupied by Joe Nolte and Michelle Edwards.